 Quiet your mind, don’t move your body, and stay in the position you were dreaming in for three to five minutes to allow the dream to return to you.
 “Write it down or record it into your phone—or it’ll be gone by breakfast,” Loewenberg advises.
 “If you do this every morning, you will begin to remember more and more of your dreams.”

 Related Article: RELATIONSHIP GREEN FLAGS: The Comprehensive You Can’t Ignore

 When you wake up, write down your dreams on the right side of your journal.
-“Now you have your dreams and your previous day side by side, so you can connect the dots more easily,” she says.
+“Now you have your dreams and your previous day side by side so that you can connect the dots more easily,” she says.

-It’s more likely that people don’t remember their dream than they don’t dream at all.
-Not dreaming is not a cause for concern on its own, and there are a few things you can do to encourage dream memory.
+It’s more likely than not that people don’t remember their dreams.
+Not dreaming is not a cause for concern on its own, and you can do a few things to encourage dream memory.